VamKon/AzureNotes/DevOps.md

 * Service Connections are part of project settings not organization settings
 * Azure Pipeline Library
   * Secure Files - se the Secure Files library to store files such as signing certificates, Apple Provisioning Profiles, Android Keystore files, and SSH keys on the server without having to commit them to your source repository.
 Pipelines can download and use these files using the `Download secure file` task.
+* `ACL` - List of rules to selectively allow or deny access
+* `Deny list` - deny invitations to usera
 ### Artifacts
 * Public Feeds - you need to have a public project to create a public feed.
 You cannot convert an existing project scoped feed to a public feed.
 * .npmrc (npm config) file: